Real1tyy/Periodix-Planner/docs-site/docs/intro.md

 **[Watch the full feature breakdown on YouTube](https://www.youtube.com/watch?v=bIVNj6fkTc8)** to see Periodix-Planner in action.

+## 📸 Screenshots

+Check out the [Screenshots Gallery](/screenshots) to see all plugin visuals and features in action.

 ## 🚀 Quick Start

 1. **Install** the plugin from Obsidian Community Plugins or BRAT